flexion/notifications-admin/docs/notify-pilot-info.md

 <p>No technical knowledge needed to create direct, actionable
 messages.</p>
 <h3 id="send-bulk-messages">Send bulk messages </h3>
-<p>Upload a .csv file with necessary information and Notify.gov sends
+<p>Upload a .csv file with necessary information and Flexion Messaging sends
 messages customized to each recipient</p>
 <h3 id="see-how-messages-perform">See how messages perform</h3>
 <p>Track how many messages you’ve sent and monitor successful delivery